 An explanation of which activities fall into registration, simple licences and complex licences is provided in The Water Environment (Controlled Activities) (Scotland) Regulations 2011 - A Practical Guide.
-This guide can be found on our website at www.sepa.org.uk/water/water_regulation.aspx
+This guide can be found on our website at WE Practical Guide

 When assessing an application, SEPA may consider that the environmental risks posed by the activity justify moving it up a level of authorisation.
 Consequently, activities that would normally be covered by a General Binding Rule could be authorised as a registration or licence.
 Similarly activities normally authorised as a registration could be authorised as a licence.
 Under these circumstances, the applicant would pay only the application fee for the level of authorisation specified in the CAR Practical Guide.